 Guelph Civic Museum

-Now it the best time to visit the Guelph Civic Museum‘s Families Gallery because your 1-hour booking means you have the entire wing to yourselves.
-Up to 10 people per booking, so bring your bubble.
-Right now, their kid-friendly exhibits will teach kids about dinosaurs, water usage, Indigenous history, and more with a ton of opportunities for hand-on education.
+I highly recommend you visit the Guelph Civic Museum‘s Families Gallery with kids of all ages.
+When we visited, their kid-friendly exhibits taught my kids about dinosaurs, water usage, Indigenous history, and more with a ton of opportunities for hands-on education.
 One of the best rainy day things to do with kids in Guelph.
 Located at 52 Norfolk St.

 MacRae House Museum